lneild/blockchain-site/_posts/2025-06-10-beyond-money.md

 ## The Case for Blockchain and the LLC

-### Why LLCs Were Created—and Why They’re Outdated
+### Why LLCs Were Created, and Why They’re Outdated

 LLCs emerged in the 1800s during the rise of large, risky infrastructure projects like railroads.
 Investors needed a way to share in profits without risking their personal assets if things went south.
 That led to the concept of **limited liability**.